-Whatever you do, in word or deed, do everything in the name of the Lord Jesus, giving thanks to God the Father through him.
+Whatever you do, whether in word or deed, do it all in the name of the Lord Jesus, giving thanks to God the Father through him.
 (Colossians 3:17)

 Play.
 Use leisure time for play.
 This can include creative expression through writing and music, developing further hobbies, going on walks, taking adventures to new places, and taking time to notice the small things.
 Play allows space for simple fun, increases childlike enchantment, and opens up vulnerability.

-Let the children come to me; do not hinder them, for to such belongs the kingdom of God.
-Truly, I say to you, whoever does not receive the kingdom of God like a child shall not enter it.
+Let the little children come to me, and do not hinder them, for the kingdom of God belongs to such as these.
+Truly I tell you, anyone who will not receive the kingdom of God like a little child will never enter it.
 (Mark 10:14-15)

 Rest.
 Rest is found in adequate sleep, good and healthy food, and intentional times to refrain from working and even playing.
 These are times to cultivate humility by affirming that God is in control and seeing that when our labors cease, the world carries on.

-The people of Israel shall keep the Sabbath, observing the Sabbath throughout their generations, as a covenant forever.
-It is a sign forever between me and the people of Israel that in six days the Lord made heaven and earth, and on the seventh day he rested and was refreshed.
+The Israelites are to observe the Sabbath, celebrating it for the generations to come as a lasting covenant.
+It will be a sign between me and the Israelites forever, for in six days the Lord made the heavens and the earth, and on the seventh day he rested and was refreshed.
 (Exodus 31:16-17)

 Give.
 Give the resources of time and money to love and serve others through service in church, openness to strangers, generosity toward others, and financially giving what you are able.
 Using the tithe as a potential starting point, discern what is possible to give financially during any particular season of life.
 Give both to church, to charities, to missionaries, and to individuals as you are moved.

-Each one must give as he has decided in his heart, not reluctantly or under compulsion, for God loves a cheerful giver.
-And God is able to make all grace abound to you, so that having all sufficiency in all things at all times, you may abound in every good work.
+Each of you should give what you have decided in your heart to give, not reluctantly or under compulsion, for God loves a cheerful giver.
+And God is able to bless you abundantly, so that in all things at all times, having all that you need, you will abound in every good work.
 (2 Corinthians 9:7-8)